BU-Spark/bu-spark/documentation/compute-resources/resources.md

 # Compute Resources

 Spark! has several compute resources available for student projects.
-Student's should not be creating hosted resources on their own personal accounts(AWS, GCP etc) instead they should use the Spark! accounts unless specifically told otherwise by Spark! staff.
+Student’s should not be creating hosted resources on their own personal accounts(AWS, GCP etc) instead they should use the Spark! accounts unless specifically told otherwise by Spark! staff.
+Please go [here](/docs/compute-resources/request/) to request any resource.

 # Resources Offered